open-cc/node-open-cc/packages/asterisk-stasis-container/README.md

 same => n,Hangup()
 ```

-Ensure that the http interface is enabled within your `http.conf` and you've set the bindaddr to a address which will be routable from your Stasis app:
+Ensure that the http interface is enabled within your `http.conf` and you've set the `bindaddr` to an address which is routable from your Stasis app:

 ```
 enabled=yes
 bindaddr=0.0.0.0
 ```

 Enable the Asterisk REST Interface in `ari.conf` and define a user + password:

 ```
 [general]
 enabled=yes